DataDog/documentation/content/en/monitors/incident_management/_index.md

 Declare an incident directly from a Cloud SIEM or Cloud Workload Security signal by clicking the kebab button on the top right of the side panel, and clicking **Declare incident**.

-Declare an incident from an Application Security Monitoring signal by selecting the export button on the top right of the side panel, and clicking **Export to incident**.
+Declare an incident from an Application Security Management signal by selecting the export button on the top right of the side panel, and clicking **Export to incident**.

 {{< img src="monitors/incidents/security-signal-incidents.png" alt="Create an incident from a security signal" style="width:80%;">}}